2022 Swedish general election

 The election saw massive swings between the two blocs in different regions.
 The left-leaning bloc won the most votes in large cities and several university towns with unprecedented massive margins.
-This included major relative gains across the capital region and also flipping two suburban municipalities in Stockholm County.
+Stockholm city went red by 18 points, Gothenburg by 11 points and the left also flipped two suburban municipalities in Stockholm County.
 Meanwhile, the right managed to overturn dozens of municipalities that had historically been dominated by S, especially in the central interior Bergslagen region.
 In this historically industrial area, the county of Dalarna was won by the right-leaning coalition for the first time in history, while the left held on by just 373 votes in Värmland.
 Likewise, some municipalities that the outright leftist parties (S, V, MP) had won with an overall majority of 50 points in the 1994 Swedish general election, flipped to the right.
+In middle Sweden, the right won Eskilstuna, Gävle, Norrköping, Södertälje and Västerås.
+All five had been historical leftist strongholds.

-Major gains in minority were also made by the right-leaning bloc in northern Sweden, leading the vote in eight municipalities compared to none four years prior.
-In the lower east, the historically leftist swing counties Kalmar, Södermanland, Västmanland, and Östergötland all went to the right to seal the majority.
-S won 30% of the popular vote with a net increase in spite of the election loss.
+Major gains in minority were also made by the right-leaning bloc in Northern Sweden, leading the vote in eight municipalities compared to none four years prior.
+In the lower east, the historically leftist swing counties Kalmar, Södermanland, Västmanland and Östergötland all went to the right to seal the parliamentary majority.
+S won 30% of the popular vote, with a net increase in spite of the election loss.
 SD became the second-largest party with above 20% of the popular vote, surpassing M at 19%.
 The blocs were separated by a thin margin of about half a percentage point.
 The parties aligned with the outgoing government did somewhat better in the regional and municipal elections.